 5) Will it be possible to drive through Mongolia (Ulaanbaatar-Altay-Biysk)?

 6) Is there anybody outthere how will travel in that region at the same time?
-Or who wants to join in?

 I am imagining it to be beautiful - yet somewhat cold.
 Also I thought that driving in winter might spare me the deep mud wholes I would encounter in spring.